 Assisting members of the community with free dog and cat food and other supplies during times of financial hardship.
 To date, BDAR has provided more than 50,000 pounds of free food and supplies to the community.

 Qualified pet owners in Laramie County can receive supplemental amounts of dog and cat food (cat food supply varies) to help feed their pets.
 The Empty Dish Pet Pantry is not a resource for rescue organizations or other animal shelters.
-Since we now offer low cost spay and neuter services through the No-Litter Critter Convoy, unaltered pets will not be eligible to receive free food.

 Picking up food for others: You can pick up food for yourself and one other person only.
 You must be listed as an “authorized” pick up person.
 To authorize someone to pick up your food, you must come to the Empty Dish Pet Pantry and update your client form in person.